Lake Spivey: History

 The lake was created by Dr. Walter Boone Spivey, a prominent Buckhead dentist, and his wife Emilie.
 The lake formed following the completion of construction on an earthen dam on Rum Creek in September 1957.
 The lake was built on land, formerly known as Betts Farm, which was purchased by the Spiveys in September 1943.
 The dam formed what was promoted as the largest privately owned lake in the state of Georgia.
 Lake Arrowhead in Waleska, Georgia is also promoted as the largest private lake in Georgia.
 Georgia Department of Natural Resources records indicate that Lake Spivey is 600 acres and Lake Arrowhead is 450 acres at normal pool level.

 Development and use

 The Spiveys also created a peach orchard, residential developments around the lake, and Lake Spivey Park on the property.
 The park opened in June 1959.
 For years in the 1960s the park served as the venue for professional water skiing shows.
 In 1963 and 1964 the lake was the venue for the now defunct National Outboard Association (NOA) National championship boat races.
-Lake Spivey was the backdrop for numerous concerts in the late 1960s and early 1970s including performances by the bands Pink Floyd, Blue Öyster Cult, Chicago, Freddie King, Lynyrd Skynyrd, BB King, Ike and Tina Turner, and ZZ Top.
+Lake Spivey was the backdrop for numerous concerts in the late 1960s and early 1970s including performances by the bands Pink Floyd, Blue Öyster Cult, Chicago, Freddie King, Lynyrd Skynyrd, B. B. King, Ike and Tina Turner, and ZZ Top.

 The lake was the location filming for the movie The Legend of Blood Mountain (1965) starring George Ellis and Erin Fleming.
 Burt Reynolds lived on the lake during the filming of Smokey and the Bandit (1977) in Jonesboro.